oxitocin/hex4a-blog/_tabs/about.md

 I'm a Digital Forensic Analyst and former Forensic R&D who dabbles in malware / threat research from time to time - I don't consider myself a CTFer, but have participated in some that pique my interest, mostly participating for the fun malware and forensics challenges!

 # What is this?
-This is a silly where I catalogue CTF writeups, malware and threat research, and other ramblings that I think to write about.
+This is a silly blog where I catalogue CTF writeups, malware and threat research, and other ramblings that I think to write about.

 ### Why am I here?
 I ask myself that question every day 😄